Álvaro Bisama

 Álvaro Bisama Mayné (born 18 April 1975) is a Chilean writer and literary critic.
-He was named as one of the best young writers in Latin America by the Hay Festival Bogota (see Bogota39).
+He was named as one of the best young writers in Latin America by the Hay Festival as part of Bogotá39.

-He was born in Valparaíso, and studied at the Universidad de Playa Ancha de Ciencias de la Educación and the University of Chile.
-He teaches at the Universidad Alberto Hurtado.
+He was born in Valparaíso, and studied at Playa Ancha University and the University of Chile.
+He teaches at Alberto Hurtado University.

 Bisama has written a number of books including: